marschall-lab/gaftools/docs/guide.rst

 For further tagging the non-reference nodes coming from assemblies added to the reference assembly, the :code:`seqfile` can be provided and corresponding W lines should be available in the GFA (refer to 'Format of seqfile').
 If the :code:`seqfile` is not provided, then the order in which walks are given in the GFA will be used to tag the non-reference nodes.
 Users can provide their own order of assemblies in the seqfile, and the coordinates will be generated accordingly.

-**Note**: If the proper :code:`seqfile` is not provided, the tagging will not be show the coordinates intended by the graph creator since the order of assemblies might be different.
+**Note**: If the proper :code:`seqfile` is not provided, the tagging will not show the coordinates intended by the graph creator since the order of assemblies might be different.

 Any node not found in the W lines will be tagged with the :code:`SN` tag as `unknown`, the :code:`SO` tag as `0`, and the :code:`SN` tag as `-1`.